This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 This is made even more clear by a verse in Ephesians.

-It talks about Jesus leading s “host of captives” on high after “descending to the lower parts of the earth” (a common slang term for the underworld; even today we say “down to hell” vs. “up to heaven”)
+It talks about Jesus leading s “host of captives” on high after “descending to the lower parts of the earth” (a common slang term for the underworld; even today we say “down to hell” vs. “up to heaven”) We’ll examine this passage in more detail in future articles.

 Jesus Watches A Torture Show for all Eternity?